Defense innovation yields new system for countering aerial drones

 The Challenge

 As drones, also known as Unmanned Aerial Systems (UAS), become more common in modern warfare, they pose growing threats both overseas and at home.
 Small UAS (sUAS), defined by the Federal Aviation Agency as weighing less than 55 pounds, are especially difficult to detect and counter.
-Their size, speed, autonomy, and low visibility, combined with the latest technology advancements, have led to increased attention from the Department of War (DoW) as it seeks to protect our nation’s Airmen and Intercontinental Ballistic Missile (ICBM) assets, especially during transport.
+Their size, speed, autonomy, and low visibility, combined with the latest technology advancements, have led to increased attention from Department of War (DoW) for defense innovation as it seeks to protect our nation’s Airmen and Intercontinental Ballistic Missile (ICBM) assets, especially during transport.

 Previously, DoW had not successfully integrated high Technology Readiness Level (TRL) counter-drone technologies with existing hardware and software to create a fully mobile, layered defense system.